-- Weak Immune System: People with a weakened immune system as a result of an inherited immune disorder like ataxia-telangiectasia (AT), hypogammaglobulinemia, or Wiskott-Aldrich syndrome; or autoimmune diseases such as rheumatoid arthritis, psoriasis, Sjögren syndrome, lupus, or celiac disease have an increased risk of developing non-Hodgkin lymphoma.
-Some drugs used to modulate the immune system in non-cancer diseases are associated with an increased lymphoma risk. - Some Long-Term Infections: People who have had certain types of immune-depressing infections, such as HIV/AIDS, Helicobacter pylori, Hepatitis C, Human T-cell lymphotropic virus type 1, Chlamydophila psittaci, human herpes virus 8, or Epstein-Barr virus have a higher risk of developing the disease. - Organ Transplant Patients: People who have had organ transplants are at risk, as anti-rejection medications often suppress the immune system. - Demographics: Males and Caucasians are more likely to develop non-Hodgkin lymphoma. - Body Weight: Being overweight or obese increases the risk for non-Hodgkin lymphoma. - Exposure to Certain Chemicals and Radiation: Exposure to chemicals in some chemotherapy drugs, pesticides, herbicides, petrochemicals, and benzene, as well as exposure to high levels of radiation, increase the risk of non-Hodgkin lymphoma. - Breast Implants: Having breast implants increases the risk of developing anaplastic large cell lymphoma (ALCL).
+- Weak immune system: People with a weakened immune system as a result of an inherited immune disorder like ataxia-telangiectasia (AT), hypogammaglobulinemia, or Wiskott-Aldrich syndrome; or autoimmune diseases such as rheumatoid arthritis, psoriasis, Sjögren syndrome, lupus, or celiac disease have an increased risk of developing non-Hodgkin lymphoma.
+Some drugs used to modulate the immune system are also associated with an increased lymphoma risk. - Some long-term infections: People who have had certain types of immune-compromising infections such as HIV/AIDS, Helicobacter pylori, Hepatitis C, Human T-cell lymphotropic virus type 1, Chlamydophila psittaci, human herpes virus 8, or Epstein-Barr virus are at a higher risk of developing the disease. - Organ transplant patients: People who have received organ transplants are at risk, as anti-rejection medications often suppress the immune system. - Demographics: Males and Caucasians are more likely to develop non-Hodgkin lymphoma. - Body weight: Being overweight or obese may increase risk for non-Hodgkin lymphoma. - Exposure to certain chemicals and radiation: Exposure to chemicals in some chemotherapy drugs, pesticides, herbicides, petrochemicals, and benzene, as well as exposure to high levels of radiation, may increase risk of non-Hodgkin lymphoma. - Breast implants: Although it is rare, having breast implants can increase the risk of developing anaplastic large cell lymphoma (ALCL).